Mercedes C-Class hybrid review

 Pressing the accelerator harder brings the diesel engine to life.
 While it's a long way off the clattery diesels of old, it's obviously noticeable on start-up, but quietens down very nicely once you're at a steady cruise.

-On the move, the car will assist you in getting the best possible fuel-efficiency by suggesting when to lift off the throttle, factoring in an imminent change of speed limit or downhill stretch of road.
+On the move, the Mercedes C-Class hybrid will assist you in getting the best possible fuel-efficiency by suggesting when to lift off the throttle, factoring in an imminent change of speed limit or downhill stretch of road.

 When it comes to handling, a regular non-hybrid C-Class does feel a bit sharper and quicker than the C 300 de, which is an unavoidable consequence of the weight added by the hybrid system.

 In the UK, the C 300 de will be offered in both four-door saloon and five-door estate bodystyles.
-The saloon is offered in Sport Edition, AMG Line Edition, AMG Line Night Edition Premium and AMG Line Night Edition Premium Plus trim levels, ranging in price from £43,015 to £50,405.
-The estate gets the same spread of trim levels, with prices from £44,215 to £51,605.
+The saloon is offered in Sport Edition, AMG Line Edition, AMG Line Night Edition Premium and AMG Line Night Edition Premium Plus trim levels, ranging in price from just over £43,000 to nearly £50,500.
+The estate gets the same spread of trim levels, with prices from just over £44,000 to just over £51,500.